eln0ty/memory-forensics-writeup/README.md

 Solve:-

-We use plug-in `pslist`  it list all processes run in the memory :
+We can use plug-in `pslist`  it list all processes run in the memory :

 ### `python2 /opt/volatility/vol.py -f Triage.mem pslist`